quality icon

 Most expensive cars to insure in Pennsylvania

-Porsche Taycan stands out as the most expensive car to insure in Pennsylvania, with an average annual cost of $6,234.
+Porsche Taycan tops the list as the most expensive car to insure in Pennsylvania, at an average annual cost of $6,234.
+Below is a list of the most expensive vehicles to insure in Pennsylvania and their average annual premiums.

 Make ModelAverage annual premium